psthomas/psthomas.github.io/_posts/2016-11-20-social-services.md

 # A Closer Look at Social Services and DALYs

 Below is scatter of the social services expenditure against the `DALY burden`.
-There seems to be a clear `log-linear`, or even `log-log` relationship between the two, which makes sense given the [Preston curve](https://en.wikipedia.org/wiki/Preston_curve).
+There seems to be a clear `log-linear` relationship between the two, which makes sense given the [Preston curve](https://en.wikipedia.org/wiki/Preston_curve).

 I also color coded each year to show the general shift down and to the right over time (better health, and more social services spending).